 It’s all part of the push for a 24/7 economy, for employers to be able to demand workers be available to work at all hours.
 Or, as is often happening, to work broken shifts which suit the employer.

 But what if you don’t want to work weekends or late at night – even if there is a shift allowance?
 What if you’d rather be with family, friends or playing sport?

 Can you be fired for refusing to work on weekends?
 What rights do you have if you refuse?

 It pays to get good legal advice on this so you are ready if your boss says it’s this way or the highway.

 Strange as it may seem, we have no legal right to a weekend.
 Under the Fair Work Act there are provisions for making work hours “flexible”.

 Basically, there are two types of worker when it comes to this issue.
 There is the traditional industry where workers are covered by an award.
 These awards have protections for workers such as penalty rates.
 There are procedures and policies in place by which people can sort out a flexible work arrangement – if they’ve worked there for 12 months.

-The legal test for a worker’s right to refuse a demand to work weekends is whether they have “reasonable” grounds.
+The legal test for a worker’s right to refuse a demand to work on a Sunday or work weekends is whether they have “reasonable” grounds.
 That definition can mean many things and it’s best to get legal advice for each particular case.